 Typically, it is determined that retroactive child support claims can go back three years.
 However, this is a grey area and open to interpretation of the Courts as child support is the right of the child and there are many factors that contribute to the amount and duration of child support payable.
 For example, if one party misrepresents their income or causes the other parent to feel threatened by any means if they pursue child support claims, the court may order retroactive child support further back than three years – even if the child is an adult at the time the claim is being made.

 Michel v Graydon: Determining Factors in the Supreme Court Ruling on Retroactive Child Support

-However, in the Agreement, the father’s income was not accurate and was much less than his true income.
+However, in the Consent Order, the father’s income was not accurate and was much less than his true income.
 As years passed, his income became even greater, resulting in a large discrepancy in his child support payments and guideline income.
 The mother received financial assistance from the government and as a result, the child support was assigned to the Minister under the Employment Assistance Act who never applied to review the terms of the child support payable.

 The Outcome of Improper Disclosure and Blameworthy Conduct

 In 2015, the mother made an application to address the issue of child support not being paid in accordance with the father’s initially inaccurate and since increased income.
 At the time she made this application, the child was considered an adult and initially, her claim to vary support was rejected by the courts on this basis.

 After multiple court hearings and appeals, this matter was heard by the Supreme Court of Canada which ordered retroactive child support to be paid in the amount of $23,000.
 The premise of the court ordering the retroactive child support was that the father engaged in blameworthy conduct by failing to accurately disclose his income when he signed the Consent Order.